 As permitted by the CARES Act, we deferred payment of \$46.8 million of payroll taxes to the Internal Revenue Service ("IRS") in fiscal year 2020, which increased our net cash provided by operating activities and available cash on hand.
 Certain companies we acquired in 2020 and 2021 had also deferred payroll taxes of \$4.6 million in aggregate in fiscal year 2020.
 We did not defer any payroll taxes after December 31, 2020.
-In December 2021, we used cash from operating activities to pay \$25.9 million to the IRS, reducing our aggregate deferred payroll tax liabilities to \$25.5 million as of April 2, 2022.
+In December 2021, we used cash from operating activities to pay \$25.9 million to the IRS, reducing our aggregate deferred payroll tax liabilities to \$25.5 million as of October 1, 2022.
 This remaining balance must be paid to the IRS on or before December 31, 2022.

-Certain of our acquired home health and hospice companies received advance payments from CMS in April 2020, pursuant to the CARES Act.
+Certain of our acquired home health and hospice companies received advance payments from CMS in April 2020 pursuant to the CARES Act.
 Receipt of the advances did not increase our net cash provided by operating activities in 2020 as such amounts reduced the respective purchase prices of those acquired companies.
 Gross advances received by acquired companies totaled \$15.7 million.
-We began repaying the gross amount of the advances in April 2021, using cash from operating activities, and had repaid an aggregate amount of \$12.9 million of such advances as of April 2, 2022.
-As of April 2, 2022 remaining advances to be repaid totaled \$2.8 million, which we expect to repay in full during the remainder of fiscal year 2022.
+We began repaying the gross amount of the advances during the second quarter of fiscal year 2021, and we had repaid all such advances as of October 1, 2022.
+We repaid \$12.2 million of such advances in fiscal year 2021 and \$3.5 million during the nine months ended October 1, 2022.